“Man bites robot dog."

 Sorry for the spicy, but really.

-Vastly amplified, ergo even more universally ignored, message overload.
+Vastly amplified, ergo even more universally ignorable, message overload.

 The fault, dear clients and agency colleagues, lies not only in our magnificent seven superstars, but in ourselves.

-How about this for a spitball: we start by forever signing off on the addictive crack of the hype-cycle and settle on a quality-centric understanding of what present-level AI can and should (and can’t and shouldn’t) be asked to do.
+How about this for a spitball: we start by forever signing off on the illusionary hype-cycle, and settle on a legitimate quality-centric understanding of what present-level AI can and should (and can’t and shouldn’t) be asked ot do.

-Then we, as an industry, engage with the developers and talk about how we address the mile-wide and inch-deep crap content in way too much of the output.
+Then we, as an industry, engage with the developers, as an industry, and talk about how we address the mile-wide and inch-deep crap level in way too much of the output.

-Finally, we recognize this is both a “learnable” and “teachable” moment and that, just as Apple in its early glory days, did a whole lot of educating about whizzy new technology, the same need and same opportunity exists today.
+Finally, we recognize this is both a “learnable” and “teachable” moment and that, just as Apple in its early glory days, did a whole lot of educating about a whizzy new technology, the same opportunity — and need — exists today.

 Fantasy?
 Maybe, maybe not.

-But if you listen closely, what the robot dog in the Bee story is saying is pretty freaking obvious.
+But if you listen closely, what the robot dog in the news is saying is painfully clear.

-If we allow ourselves to believe that good enough is good enough — in AI, or anything else — we’re just barking at ourselves.
+If we allow ourselves to believe that good enough is good enough — in AI, or anything else — we’re just barking mad.

 Next